Housing Accelerator Fund

 In receiving the grant, New Westminster has committed to implementing an action plan that includes seven initiatives to meet the housing supply targets.

-completed Initiatives
+Completed Initiatives

-• Affordable Housing Acceleration – Phase 1: Amend the Zoning Bylaw to allow qualifying affordable housing as of right (i.e. no rezoning required) to remove the barriers for projects on properties owned by non-profit organizations.
-This initiative was launched in November 2023 and Phase 1 was endorsed by Council in January 2025.
-See the Affordable Housing Acceleration webpage for more information.
+Affordable Housing Acceleration – Phase 1: Amended the Zoning Bylaw to streamline qualifying affordable housing on properties owned by non-profit organizations, with no site-specific rezoning required.
+This initiative was launched in November 2023.
+Phase 1 bylaw amendments were adopted by Council in February 2025.

 Housing Supply Targets